lachrist/aran/README.md

   The parent's serial number of the node (if any).
 * `AranStrict :: boolean`:
   Indicates whether the node is in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or not.

+Programs node don't have a `AranParent` property nor a `AranParentSerial` property.
+Instead they have an `AranScope` property which is either an array or an object.
+An array indicates that the program will be evaluated as global code.
+The array refers to the name of the variables predefined in the program's block scope -- e.g. `["exports", "module", "require", "this"]`.
+An object indicates that the program will be evaluated by a direct eval call.
+The object refers to the estree node where the call occured.

 ### `aran = require("aran")(options)`